Rent Split Calculator

 Full breakdown

-The table annualizes the total rent first, then shows the total and per-person amounts across common periods.
+The table annualizes the rent and monthly shared costs, then shows total and per-person amounts across common periods.

 |---|---|---|